mehedi-iut/microservice-go/episode-12.md

 	wr.rw.WriteHeader(statuscode)
 }
 ```
-so, same as other method, using http.ResponseWriter *WriteHeader* method, we wrapped with out custom responsewriter *wr*
+so, same as other method, using http.ResponseWriter *WriteHeader* method, we wrapped with our custom responsewriter *wr*

 ```go
 func (wr *WrappedResponseWriter) Flush(){